17 January 2019 · Absolute IT IT News

 Getting your CV and cover letter to stand out is a bugbear for many when looking for a job in the IT industry.
 A stock standard CV and cover letter is not going to cut it nowadays.

 It is important to understand what tech employers, hiring managers and recruiters are really looking for amongst their piles of resumes and cover letters.
-We’ve put together our top tips on how to supercharge your CV and cover letter in 2019 to help you stand out from the crowd.
+We’ve put together our top tips on how to supercharge your CV and cover letter to help you stand out from the crowd.

 Get selective – hit that delete button if these four things feature in your CV/cover letter